Euclid preparation. XCII. Controlling angular systematics in the Euclid spectroscopic galaxy sample: Formalism

 \subsection{The observed density contrast}

-In the analyses presented in this paper we will not consider redshift errors, meaning that our simulations will have no interlopers and will consistently ignore the small difference between the true position of the galaxy $\vx$ and the observed one $\vx_{\rm o}$.
+In the analyses presented in this paper we do not consider redshift errors, meaning that our simulations have no interlopers and consistently ignore the small difference between the true position of the galaxy $\vx$ and the observed one $\vx_{\rm o}$.
 Then for the rest of the paper

 \be n_{\rm o}(\vx_{\rm o}) = n_{\rm o}(\vx) = n_{\rm oc}(\vx)\, . \ee